 Mariah Carey Discusses Her Own Vocal Damage

-At 2:45, Ms. Carey says that she “has had nodules her whole life.”
+In an earlier interview no longer publicly available, Ms. Carey has said that she “has had nodules her whole life.”
 Although I have not heard this from her doctor, the likelihood here is, as Ms. Carey herself says, the voice was probably damaged by something other than singing, when she was a child.
 Perhaps it was a birth defect or possibly the vocal damage happened from some other means of vocal abuse, as a young child.
 She describes learning to speak using the whistle register, because it was the only way she could phonate at all.

 This tells us her singing voice has been trained on the false vocal folds.
 The damage is permanent and her speaking voice is continuously hoarse.
 The “singing” sound produced by the false vocal folds is a bizarre freak show, at the expense of her entire vocal health.
 And no matter how much a pop singer might want to copy Mariah Carey, the truth is her career as an entertainer has caused irreversible damage to her voice.

 First let’s be clear about using the word “folds” instead of the word “cords.”
 We use these two words interchangeably.
 Whether we call them “vocal folds” or “vocal cords,” the meaning is exactly the same.

 The “vocal cords” are actually folds or layers of tissue, including muscle.
 And that top layer is of course the mucosal lining, which is often discussed in this blog.

 Remember the mucosal lining?
 We must keep it moist, always preventing dehydration.
 Your singing voice depends in a big way upon the health of the mucosal lining.

 In this video, we can tell the difference between the true vocal cords and the false vocal cords.
 The two white bands are the true vocal cords.
 The brownish areas appearing to the sides of each white vocal cord are the false vocal cords.
 In other words, the true vocal cords are much smaller than the false vocal cords.